Loaded Ground Beef and Potatoes Skillet

 - Add the milk to the skillet and top with shredded cheddar.

-- Bake for 35-45 minutes or until very little liquid remains and the cheese begins to bubble and slightly brown around the edges.
-(If you use a fattier cut of meat or bacon, you may want to tilt the skillet and use a paper towel to blot any extra grease runoff towards the end of cooking.)
+- Bake for 40-50 minutes or until very little liquid remains and the cheese begins to bubble and slightly brown around the edges.
+(If you use a fattier ground beef or full fat milk, you may want to tilt the skillet and use a paper towel to blot any extra grease runoff towards the end of cooking.)

 - Let the skillet cool briefly before serving.
 Top with the crumbled bacon and chopped green onion.
 Enjoy!